helena-spawn/grass-demo/readme.md

 ![](./doc/grass-debug.gif)

 # The application setup
 For this sketch I follow a typical javascript with Node.js structure with npm as the package manager. (did I mention I use Visual Studio Code as my editor).
-If you clone this repository from the github link and execute:
+If you clone this repository from the github link you can and execute:

     npm install

-you should be ready to go.
+and you should be ready to go.

 The folder structure looks like this.